twotwotwo/histzip/lrcompress/format.md

 * If you're reading the histzip source, note that instead of tracking `CopyOffset`, histzip tracks a value it calls `cursor`, which is the current output position minus `CopyOffset`.
 It also uses the name  `cursorMove` for what this description calls `Advance`.
 The results are the same.

 * As an implementation note/disclaimer: `lrcompress` has some APIs not exercised by histzip (`Reset` to reuse a (de)compressor, `Load` to load dictionary data, etc.) and therefore not all that well-tested.
-Also, it's likely some things return io.EOF that should return io.ErrUnexpectedEOF.
 Caveat emptor, and tell me about bugs.

 * The framing format/application is responsible for everything not covered here, such as any magic numbers, versioning, and metadata.